|Answers to FAQ about Drum Equipment|

 The air supply line should include Filter, Regulator and Lubricator (FRL).
 If the connection points are relatively close, more than one hose might connect to a single set of FRL.
 If connection points are relatively far apart, each should have a set of FRL.

 Morse below-the-hook drum handlers and pail handlers are manufactured by Morse Mfg.
 Co., Inc. in East Syracuse, NY 13057 USA.
-Every one is load tested at the factory at 125% of rated capacity as per American National Standard ANSI/ASME B30.20, and a load test certificate is enclosed with each unit when shipped. . .
+Every one is load tested at the factory at 125% of rated capacity as per American National Standard ANSI/ASME B30.20. . .
 See Load Test Video

 Morse drum lifters comply with ANSI/ASME B30.20 standard for mechanical, below-the-hook lifting devices as it applies to the following: